gu-fan/autotype.vim/README.rst

     Default is ``'*.rst,<buffer>'``

-    This is mainly for updating buffer with InstantRst_
+    This is mainly used for updating buffer with InstantRst_

 ISSUES
 ======